Unmanned aerial vehicle: 2000s

-The development of smart technologies and improved electrical-power systems led to a parallel increase in the use of drones for consumer and general aviation activities.
-As of 2021, quadcopter drones exemplify the widespread popularity of hobby radio-controlled aircraft and toys, however the use of UAVs in commercial and general aviation is limited by a lack of autonomy and by new regulatory environments which require line-of-sight contact with the pilot.
+In 2006, the United States Federal Aviation Administration (FAA) allowed the usage of unmanned aerial vehicles inside civilian airspace with specific regulations, laying out legal groundwork for consumer drone usage inside the United States.

+In 2013, DJI released the first model of the Phantom drone, DJI's fully assembled drone model.
+Priced at $629, Phantom was an entry-level drone, featuring much more user-friendly experiences than other drones on the market at the time.
+The DJI Phantom was considered one of the most influential consumer drone products ever made.
+With its affordability, accessibility, and user-friendly software, it quickly captured the consumer drone market from hobbyists, professionals, and introduced the modern aerial photography drone form factor to the general public.
+By 2017, DJI alone had over 75% of the global consumer drone market share.

-In 2020 a Kargu 2 drone hunted down and attacked a human target in Libya, according to a report from the UN Security Council's Panel of Experts on Libya, published in March 2021.
+In 2020, a Kargu 2 drone hunted down and attacked a human target in Libya, according to a report from the UN Security Council's Panel of Experts on Libya, published in March 2021.
 This may have been the first time an autonomous killer-robot armed with lethal weaponry attacked human beings.

-Superior drone technology, specifically the Bayraktar TB2, played a role in Azerbaijan's successes in the 2020 Nagorno-Karabakh war against Armenia.
+Superior drone technology, specifically the Turkish Bayraktar TB2, played a role in Azerbaijan's successes in the 2020 Nagorno-Karabakh war against Armenia.

 UAVs are also used in NASA missions.
-The Dragonfly spacecraft is being developed, and is aiming to reach and examine Saturn's moon Titan.
-Its primary goal is to roam around the surface, expanding the amount of area to be researched previously seen by Landers.
+The Ingenuity helicopter is an autonomous UAV that operated on Mars from 2021 to 2024.
+As of 2024 the Dragonfly spacecraft is being developed and is aiming to reach and examine Saturn's moon Titan.
+Its primary goal is to roam around the surface, expanding the amount of area to be researched previously seen by landers.
 As a UAV, Dragonfly allows examination of potentially diverse types of soil.
-The drone is set to launch in 2027, and is estimated to take a seven more years to reach the Saturnian system.
+The drone is set to launch in 2027, and is estimated to take seven more years to reach the Saturnian system.

-Miniaturisation is also supporting the development of small-UAV which can be used as individual system or in a fleet offering the possibility to survey large areas, in a relatively small amount of time.
+Miniaturization is also supporting the development of small UAVs, which can be used as an individual system or in a fleet, offering the possibility to survey large areas in a relatively small amount of time.

+The April 2024 Iranian strikes against Israel took place on 13 April 2024 when the Iranian Revolutionary Guard and other groups of the Axis of Resistance launched about 300 drones at Israel, a distance of about 1,500 kilometers.

+According to data from GlobalData, the global military uncrewed aerial systems (UAS) market, which forms a significant part of the UAV industry, is projected to experience a compound annual growth rate of 4.8% over the next decade.
+This represents a near doubling in market size, from $12.5 billion in 2024 to an estimated $20 billion by 2034.